ryanwoodie/Condor.Club-FTR-IGC-Downloader/README.md

 If you haven't used ShowCondorIGC before, it is an excellent tool for Condor flight analysis and comparison.
 Much better than SeeYou (in my opinion) and worth the learning curve.

-**Important**: You must select the correct download folder (the one your default web-browser uses) for this tool to work.
+**Important**: You must select the correct download folder during setup (the one your default web-browser uses) for this tool to work.

 Note that this tool requires a subscription to Condor.Club, [7-Zip](https://www.7-zip.org/download.html) and the [CoFliCo](https://condorutill.fr/) track converter.
 If you are running this program for the first time, you will be taken through setup and file/folder selection steps.
 You can update your settings in the future with Ctrl+i, or by deleting the CCDLconfig.ini file.